 Choose six (6) credits from the following:

-*BIOL 265/265L and GEOG 101L are highly recommended for those students intending to enroll in a baccalaureate-level environmental science program.
+*BIOL 265/265L and GEO 101L are highly recommended for those students intending to enroll in a baccalaureate-level environmental science program.